 - grated cheese in jacket potato

 - grated cheese on top of any meal at all lol!
-Pasta, rice, vegetables and everything else.
+Rice, vegetables and everything else.

 - chunks of cheese as a snack.

 - cream cheese for on toast or cheese biscuits